dougireton/mirror_pond/README.md

 # Mirror Pond
 An opinionated Vim distribution for Ruby and Chef development.
+Mirror Pond tries to adhere closely to the spirit and "grammar" of Vim, while extending it to better support Ruby and Chef development through judicious use of plugins.

 ## Name
 Mirror Pond is named after my favorite beer - [Deschutes Mirror Pond Pale